Meet Anya Wait, Madison, wi {badass} Birth Doula

 I studied biology, and worked as the L&D unit coordinator in the local hospital, where I met my future husband who was the chief OB resident at the time.

-We moved to rural Arkansas, where my future husband got a job, and there was an apprentice midwifery opportunity for me, which spoke to my heart.
-I was attending more births as an apprentice midwife than my husband was attending as an OB.
-We were also able to attend births together, with him as my preceptor.
+We moved to rural Arkansas, where my future husband got a job, and there was a student midwifery opportunity for me, which spoke to my heart.
+I was attending more births as a student midwife than my husband was attending as an OB.
+We were also able to attend births together, with him as my preceptor in the hospital.
 Even the local pediatrician embraced my desire to learn, by teaching me how to assess babies immediately post-birth, and master newborn exams.

-Then we moved to Indiana, where midwifery was illegal.
+Then we moved to Indiana, where practicing midwifery was illegal.

 So...
 I worked “illegally” alongside my husband to deliver care to pregnant people in my area desiring home birth.
 This also led to training as a doula so I could accompany my clients in the hospital more under the radar.
 We moved to Wisconsin in 2000, and I was finally able to practice as a midwife in a more supportive environment.
 I had a busy midwifery practice in Madison and left only to birth my fourth and fifth babies.

-Then, because I can never get enough of babies and families, I began photographing newborns and finally moved full circle back to births.
+Then, because I can never get enough of babies and families, I began photographing newborns and finally moved full circle back to births once all my kids were born.
 I have been a professional photographer since 2008, and have both the experience and the equipment to photograph in a variety of lighting situations (which is a must for professional birth photography), so I added that to my repertoire.

 As I birth photographer I realized I was also offering doula services to my clients, even though I wasn't charging for it.
 And (shhhh!)
 I may have caught a few babies along the way (see photo on left).
 In 2020 I finally made it official and changed all my offerings adding both birth and postpartum doula care.